-Ability to exclude folders when copying files has several advantages.
-You can save disk space.
-You can get rid of unwanted and temporary files.
-You save time copying and backing up files.
-Handling of smaller file set is easier.
+Excluding certain folders when copying files has several advantages.
+You can save disk space, get rid of unwanted and temporary files, and save time in copying & backing up of files.
+Also, handling a smaller file set is much more comfortable.

 Let us see how to do this using Robocopy, and an alternative software , Copywhiz which does the same thing in a much user friendly manner.